 2.2.
 Grilled banana wrapped in sticky rice (Chuoi nep nuong)

 Grilled banana wrapped in sticky rice is a delicious snack in Southern Vietnam, served with coconut sauce and toasted sesame seeds.
-It is chewy, has a light crispy texture and a rich, nutty, sweet flavour.
+It is chewy, has a light crispy texture and rich, nutty, sweet flavour.

 2.3.
 Vietnamese pizza (Banh trang nuong)